ebi-ait/dcp-secure-spreadsheet-upload/README.md

 - **AWS CLI**: Installed and configured with appropriate permissions.
 - **Docker**: Installed on your local machine.
 - **IAM Role**: Ensure you have a role with necessary permissions for Lambda execution, S3 access, and SNS.
+The following AWS managed policies should be attached to the role:
+  - AmazonS3ReadOnlyAccess
+  - AmazonSNSFullAccess
+  - AWSLambdaBasicExecutionRole
 - **Amazon ECR**: Repository set up to store the Docker image.
 - **AWS Account**: With access to Lambda, IAM, and ECR services.